Upcoming Faculty Development Opportunities

 Our panelists will provide examples of how they have incorporated the use of real-life problems to make learning more interesting.

-Panelists: Tom Holmes, John Knox, Zach Mills
+Panelists: Tom Holmes, John Knox, Zach Mills, and Rachel Lewis

 Register for this panel discussion